yoyotv/Face-identification-implementation/README.md

  ./build/tools/extract_features.bin /home/pi/caffe/models/face_id/name_of_model.caffemodel /home/pi/caffe/models/face_id/val.prototxt pool6 /home/pi/caffe/models/face_id/features 1 txt
 ```

-* If you chnage the model, remember the dimension of feature might be changed.
+* If you change the model, remember the dimension of feature might be changed.
 In this repository, the model is mobilenet_v1 with alpha=0.25, so the dimension will be 256.

+* Open evaluate.cpp and modify the variable "feature_dim" at line 14.

 ## Add new data into database